jmrgn/jmrgn.github.io/_posts/2015-06-03-diagnosing-a-generic-tls-error.md

 Adding the same line to the application's startup code resolved the issue.
 While I can see that it may be necessary to allow and disable certain Security protocols on an application-specific basis, it is both tedious and error-prone to force a developer to expressly add a more secure version that is natively supported by the server the machine is running on.
 So what tells the ServicePointManager to default to SSL3 and TLS 1.0?
 Can the default value be overridden in configuration?

-Unfurtnately, the MSDN article on the [servicePointManager configuration element](https://msdn.microsoft.com/en-us/library/zsk61s76(v=vs.110).aspx) doesn't allow for such fine tuning.
+Unfortunately, the MSDN article on the [servicePointManager configuration element](https://msdn.microsoft.com/en-us/library/zsk61s76(v=vs.110).aspx) doesn't allow for such fine tuning.
 The encryptionPolicy attribute only allows for specifying whether encryption is required, not whether specific encryption protocols should be enforced.
 Going any further requires taking a dive into the code.

 ### The Investigation pt.
 IV - The .NET Runtime - System.Net.ServicePointManager